imnltsa/ios15tether/README.md

 This guide was written specifically for iPads running iPadOS 17.
 While personally untested, devices with i(Pad)OS 16/18 ***should*** work, though [YMMV](https://dictionary.cambridge.org/us/dictionary/english/ymmv) (I doubt the iPhone X will work).
 This guide assumes SEP is compatible.
 If not, take a look at ~~hell~~ [`seprmvr64`](https://github.com/mineek/seprmvr64). `seprmvr64` might actually work with some knowledge from here, just not out of the box unfortunately.

 Additionally, this guide **does not take into account devices that have kpp**; refer to the original guide by [@mineek](https://github.com/mineek) on `kpp`.
 This guide is for MacOS only, though should be 100% possible with Linux if you know what you're doing.
+Unsure if it works on Apple Silicon, but ensure you don't use an AMD processor if you're using a Hackintosh.
+For checkm8, you should use a USB-A to Lightning cable.
+If your device only has USB-C ports, you can use a USB-C to USB-A adapter; most if not all work.

 This guide is officially certified as **bootloop free** assuming you do everything correctly, don't ban me for something that's out of my hands!
 Remember, this is a ***tethered boot***, not a dualboot.
 All data on the device will be ***LOST*** as a restore takes place.

 This guide is assuming you set up your `$PATH` environment variable to contain a directory which you have access to and can place binaries into.
 Please edit `~/.bash_profile` or `~/.zshrc`, whichever exists, to add your working directory into `$PATH`.
 For example, you can add `export PATH="$PATH:/Users/myusername/Desktop/ios15tether"` (replace `/Users/myusername/Desktop/ios15tether` with your working directory; you can determine this by typing `pwd`).

 This guide is considered ***complete*** and should work if you follow every instruction with a bit of common sense.
 If you're aware of what you're doing, and something isn't working right, contact me via Discord ([@dleovl](https://discord.com/users/772340930694611014)).
+Feel free to create a [pull request](https://github.com/dleovl/ios15tether/pulls) if something seems off or is misspelled.

 ## Table of Contents
 - [Requirements](#requirements)